 My writing career includes works in a number of literary genres and subjects.
 They represent, in effect, a series of developmental memoirs.
 Even as I wrote works of fiction, literary criticism, film scripts, a writer's book (On Writer’s Block), and a memoir (My Time in Hawaii), all belonged to only one genre informed by the same narrative structure--the bildungsroman of a person or cohort group (writers and artists; writers of grotesque literature; a generation of young Americans who came to the Pacific, etc.).
 My teaching experience ranges from university to workshop to one-on-one in a variety of settings: the universities of Hawaii, California, and Minnesota; the California College of the Arts; proposal writing in the historic first all-Maori small business seminars ever held in New Zealand; the Honolulu Model Cities program, and other venues.
 The imaginative and the analytical have been mutually reinforcing realms in my development as a writer.
 Writing The Secret Life of Puppets, a critical study of the supernatural grotesque, became a means of constructing a genealogy for myself as an imaginative writer and locating my own literary sensibility within a philosophical tradition.
 Many of the diverse subjects of that book were drawn from previous fictions I had written.
 My latest efforts in fiction indirectly echo and extend these concerns.
 My first collection of stories, Wild California, was published in the United Kingdom.
 A second story collection, A Bestiary of My Heart, will appear in fall 2011 from Inkerman Press, also in the UK.

-Gothicka, my critical study of the Gothic genre in twenty-first-century fiction and film, will be published by Harvard in 2012.
+Gothicka, my critical study of the Gothic genre in twenty-first-century fiction and film, was published by Harvard in 2012.
 It is a companion volume to The Secret Life of Puppets and traces strands of alternate spirituality in the fictional realm of vampires, space aliens, and other supernatural entities.

 I have written seven screenplays, with one optioned (and have adapted my script of Balzac’s mystic novel, Seraphita, as a theater piece with staging designed in collaboration with Mabou Mines puppetmaster Jane Catherine Shaw).
 I have found writing screenplays an exciting complement to writing prose fiction because both, for me, are intensely visual and landscape-oriented mediums.
 Writing for film has the advantage of a larger visual canvas of action and spectacle; writing novels and stories allows for more subtle psychological and interior effects.
 As a screenwriter I am drawn particularly to science fiction and the supernatural precisely because these genres allow a skillful writer to exteriorize the psychological life of a character so that "dealing with one's inner demons" takes the literal form of not-so-alien monsters the character must openly meet and engage.
 As a prose fiction writer, I have found myself (until recently) sticking closer to what we call “reality.”
 As a writer of memoir and criticism, I endeavor to bring as many of the techniques of imaginative writing to bear on my work as I can.
 As a teacher, I try to communicate the common principles that inform all these forms.